ga4gh/va-spec/docs/source/introduction.rst

 While the SEPIO and GKS Core models are the basis for deriving Standard Profiles, the evolution of these foundational core models is driven by bottom-up requirements arising from implementation models for working data applications.
 These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core principles they espouse.

+.. _establishing-and-evolving-va-standard:

 Establishing and Evolving VA Standards
 ######################################
 As noted, VA Standard development begins with the definition of a **Draft Implementation Profile** to meet the needs of a particular driver project application.
 Emergence of a consensus Standard Profile requires negotiation across developers of SEPIO, VA, and Implementation models, through the following processes:

 **1. Align and Refine Models:**
 While aspiring to use the SEPIO and GKS Core IMs were possible, Draft Implementation Models may include features that are not consistent with these foundational models.
 Once an initial implementation profile is drafted, implementers work with the VA Team to identify such inconsistencies, and refine data models to bring them into alignment.
 This may involve reworking the implementation model to more fully adopt Core-IM modeling patterns, or adding new features to core models to support requirements surfaced by the implementation.
-Notably, any implementation-specific features not ultimately supported by the GKS Core-IM or Standard Profile can be captured in application data using the `Extension <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/data-types.html#extension>`_ element.
+Notably, any implementation-specific features not ultimately supported by the GKS Core-IM or Standard Profile can be captured in application data using the :ref:`Extension <Extension>` element.

 **2. Publish as a GA4GH Standard Profile:**
 Once alignment is complete, a draft of the Standard Profile is circulated for community review.
 Concerns and feedback are discussed and resolved, and any final changes are propagated to the relevant models.
 The model is implemented and tested in working systems, followed by possible rounds of review and iteration.
 Once stable, it is released as an official VA Standard Profile for a particular Statement or Study Result type.
 This is  typically reflected in the maturity level of the Profiled Statement or Study Result class being raised to 'Trial Use' - to indicate its adoption by two or more implementations.